sotomaque/emoji-map/README.md

 - Ensures all UI updates happen on the main thread
 - Properly handles task cancellation

+## Troubleshooting

+If you encounter issues with the app:

+1. Check the [Configuration Guide](CONFIGURATION.md) for API key setup
+2. Ensure all required plist files are included in the build
+3. Clean the build folder and rebuild the project
+4. Check the console for detailed error messages

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.